 What is Achilles Tendinopathy?

 The Achilles tendon stems from the gastrocnemius and soleus muscle in the calf and attaches into the heel bone.
 It is a tough band of fibrous tissue that has the ability to resist large forces and loads.
+If you experience regular pain from the achilles tendon then you should consider specialist achilles physiotherapy.

 Achilles tendinopathy can be either mid-portion or insertional depending on the location.
 Mid-portion refers to the tendon body itself.
 Insertional refers to the site where the tendon attaches to the bone.